 Taking Medications: Establishing a Routine

-By Melinda Maryniuk, MEd, RD, CDE
+By Melinda Maryniuk, MEd, RD, CDCES

 Taking diabetes medicines as prescribed is probably the single most important thing a person can do to manage their diabetes.
 Eating a healthy meal plan and getting regular exercise are certainly important – but if someone is not taking their medicines, all the other good things they are doing will not work as well.